Ecuador Team

 Loren provides spiritual development and guidance for both students and staff, specifically through coordinating and teaching in weekly chapels.
 Loren also teaches Christian Spiritual Formation & Transformation and the Worldview & Global Religions courses.

-Internship and Experiential Tours Coordinator
+L&LI Internship Coordinator

 Sara coordinates and connects students to internship sites across the city, catering to multiple majors and student needs for the service-learning side of their academic experience abroad.
 She also supports short-term Study Tours.

-• Abby Nelson
+Abby Nelson

 Resident Director